-(c) equity instruments listed on the domestic exchange in accordance with clause 47;
+(c) equity instruments listed on the domestic exchange in accordance with clause

-- (d) investment units of a mutual fund in accordance with clause 49; or - (e) real estate located in Thailand.
+(d) investment units of a mutual fund in accordance with clause 49; or

+(e) real estate located in Thailand.

-(2) The credit limit for avaling of bills or issuance of letter of guarantee for each person shall not exceed 70 percent of the appraisal value of the assets mortgaged or pledged as collateral.
+(2) The credit limit for issuance of letters of guarantee for each person shall not exceed 70 percent of the appraisal value of the assets mortgaged or pledged as collateral.

-(3) Avaling of bills or issuance of letters of guarantee as performance bond for projects with equity instruments listed on the domestic exchange or investment units of mutual funds pledged as collateral requires written approval of the Registrar who may also prescribe any conditions to be complied with.
+(3) Issuance of a letter of guarantee as performance bond for projects with equity instruments listed on the domestic exchange or investment units of mutual funds pledged as collateral requires a written approval of the Registrar who may also prescribe any conditions to be complied with.

-Part 9 Securities Borrowing and Lending
+Securities Borrowing and Lending Transactions

-Clause 59 The company may execute securities borrowing and lending transactions under the following conditions.
+Clause 58 The company may execute securities borrowing and lending transactions under the following conditions.

-(1) The counterparty must be persons licensed to undertake securities borrowing and lending business except in the case that the counterparty is Thailand Securities Depository Co., Ltd. or the Bank of Thailand.
+(1) The counterparty of a transaction must be persons licensed to undertake securities borrowing and lending except in the case that the counterparty is Thailand Securities Depository Co., Ltd. or the Bank of Thailand.

-(2) A borrowing and lending agreement shall be executed in writing, with the characteristics and essential particulars in accordance with the rules specified by the Office of the Securities and Exchange Commission, except for debt instruments lending to the Bank of Thailand, in which case the agreement shall be made in the form specified by the Bank of Thailand;
+(2) A borrowing and lending agreement shall be executed in writing, with the characteristics and essential particulars in accordance with the rules specified by the Office of the Securities and Exchange Commission, except for debt instruments lending to the Bank of Thailand, in which case the agreement shall be made in the form specified by the Bank of Thailand.

-(3) Securities borrowed or lent shall be the securities within the securities depository system of the securities depository or securities for which the Bank of Thailand acts as the securities registrar;
+(3) Securities borrowed or lent shall be the securities within the securities depository system of the securities depository or securities for which the Bank of Thailand acts as the securities registrar.

-(4) In the case where a counterparty is a custodian, if such counterparty wishes to borrow securities from the company or wishes to lend securities of the company to another person, such counterparty shall obtain consent in writing from the company;
+(4) In the case where a counterparty is a custodian, if such counterparty wishes to borrow securities from the company or wishes to lend securities of the company to another person, such counterparty shall obtain consent in writing from the company.

-(5) In the case of lending securities, the company shall cause the borrower to provide or request the following from the borrower as collateral:
+(5) In the case of lending securities, the company shall cause the borrower to provide or request the following from the borrower as collateral for securities lending: